maning/learnosm/_posts/en/lgu1/0200-12-14-gpsessentials.md

 3. Drag the cursor onto the location where you want the new waypoint.

-4. Tap on Actions (
+4. Tap on Actions to show the actions pane.
+The Actions icon looks like this:

    ![Actions][]

-   ) to show the actions pane.

 5. Select the Add Tool to create the waypoint.